ArvinDelavari/Writing-and-Drawing-Machine/README.md

 - Node-Serial.ino is .ino code for ESP8266 MCU.
 It receives data from MQTT server.
 Data will be converted to a string and sent by serial(UART) to main MCU.
 - Serial Data : X_INPUT;X_DIRECTION;Y_INPUT;Y_DIRECTION;\n
 - WritingMachine_Main.ino is the main microcontroller code.
 Stepper motors are connected to MCU by CNC shield.
+- Project report, picture and video is also added in Media-Files folder.

 ## Arvin Delavari - Mohammad Arman Yazdi
 ### Iran University of Science and Technology